Jackson County, Illinois: Politics

-Jackson County has had a distinctive political history owing to the combination of its typically “Southern” Southern Illinois culture with the presence in recent times of a strong student voter population in Carbondale.
+Jackson County has had a distinctive political history owing to the combination of its typically “Southern” Southern Illinois culture combined with the presence in recent times of a strong student voter population in Carbondale.

 In its early years Jackson County was solidly Democratic; no Republican presidential candidate won the county until 1888.
-In the following seven decades Jackson County turned solidly Republican, but incumbent Ronald Reagan was the last Republican to carry Jackson County.
+In the following seven decades Jackson County turned solidly Republican, but Ronald Reagan was the last Republican to carry Jackson County in 1984.